 2019 | 2018 | 2017 | 2016 | 2015 | 2014 | 2013, pt 1, pt.
 2 | 2012 | 2011 | 2010 | 2009

-…and before that, I thought about a bit of an existential crisis on the impact of social media on the very idea of rating things.
+On the impact of social media on the very idea of over/underrating things.

-This column first stretched out and walked around as a full-length essay about the artists that have reached a plane beyond criticism.
+This column stretched out as a full-length essay about the artists beyond criticism.

 For a time I was the daily reporter for the Times’ arts and culture blog Culture Monster, much of which has been lost to Internet history after various redesigns.
 A collection of posts can also be found here

-Another cover story on places for after hours dining in Los Angeles.
+Beyond last call On places open for after hours dining in Los Angeles.
 Service!

 Get out of town: Reno, Nevada